 This selection policy has been agreed upon by the USA Deaf Soccer (USADSA) and the USA Deaf Sports Federation (USADSF).
 It provides details regarding the process by which USADSA will arrive at athlete nominations.
-These nominations will be submitted to USADSF for consideration and for final selection to the USA Deaf Football Team for the Summer Deaflympics 2022 in Caxias do Sul, Brazil (hereinafter called the "Games").
+These nominations will be submitted to USADSF for consideration and for final selection to the USA Deaf Football Team for the World Deaf Football Championships in Kuala Lumpur, Malaysia (hereinafter called the "Games").

 1. SELECTION SYSTEM